barbosacamilo/barbosacamilo/README.md

 ## About me

 I like creating things from scratch and understanding the abstractions behind them as much as I can.
 I enjoy solving problems, building my own software, and running.

 ## Projects

-- I built a minimalist JavaScript UI library called [sesamo](https://www.npmjs.com/package/sesamo).
+- **Sesamo** is a minimalist JavaScript UI library.
+[GitHub](https://github.com/barbosacamilo/sesamo) - [npm](https://www.npmjs.com/package/sesamo)
-- I built a TypeScript code formatter called [komodoro](https://www.npmjs.com/package/komodoro).
+- **Komodoro** is a TypeScript code formatter.
+[GitHub](https://github.com/barbosacamilo/komodoro) - [npm](https://www.npmjs.com/package/komodoro)
+- **Linetalk** is a lightweight terminal chat system.
+[GitHub](https://github.com/barbosacamilo/linetalk)

-## Tools & tech
+## Tools and tech
-- VS Code for most of my coding.

 - HTML, CSS, and JavaScript/TypeScript for web development.
-- Node.js as my preferred runtime.
+- Node.js as my JavaScript/TypeScript runtime.
-- C/C++ for systems programming and LeetCode practice.
+- Express.js for building backend services and REST APIs.
+- Databases: PostgreSQL, MySQL, MongoDB.
 - Git and GitHub for version control.
-- npm as my package manager of choice.
+- npm as my package manager.
+- Vitest for testing.
-- Vitest as my testing library.
+- VS Code as my code editor.
+- Python for scripting and competitive programming.